RoderickQiu/shulim/README.md

-# SUSlim
+# ShuLIM

-A new image slim kit inspired by the needs of some SUSTech societies, which resulted the name `SUSlim`.
+A new image slim kit inspired by the needs of some SUSTech societies, which resulted the name `ShuLIM`.

 **Features:**